mozilla-services/socorro/docs/crontabber.rst

             else:
                 cursor.execute('INSERT INTO jobs(tool) VALUES (brush)')

-Silly but hopefully it's clear enough.
+Silly example but hopefully it's clear enough.

 Raising an error inside a cron app **will not stop the other jobs** from running other than the those that depend on it.